julien-sobczak/blog/_posts/2017-04-17-steal-like-an-artist.md

 ---
 layout: post-read
-title: "Steal Like an Artist: 10 Things Nobody Told You About Being Creative"
+title: "Book Review: Steal Like an Artist: 10 Things Nobody Told You About Being Creative"
 shortTitle: "Steal Like an Artist"
 author: Julien Sobczak
 date: '2017-04-17'